toniarnold/aspnettest/doc/webforms-core.md

 ```

 In ASP.NET Core, all that functionality can't be combined into a single page as
 easily.
-Button and result are just html links:
+Button and result are just HTML links:

 ```html
 <a asp-controller="Minimal" asp-action="Test" id="testButton">